Learning holographic QCD with unflavored meson spectra: Numerical Routine

 where $\boldsymbol{\Psi} = (\pi_1, \pi_2, ..., \pi_{N-1}, \xi_1, \xi_2, ..., \xi_{N-1})^T$, and the matrices $M$ and $T$ can be written with block matrices as

 where $\mathds{I}$ is the identity matrix of size $(N-1) \times (N-1)$, and the $M_1$, $M_2$ and $M_3$ are $(N-1) \times (N-1)$ block matrices given by,

 We solve the generalized eigenvalue equation given in Eq. \ref{eq:generalised_eigenvalue_equation} using \texttt{scipy.linalg.eigvals} giving us the non-dimensional mass eigenvalues $m_n^2$.
 The eigenvalues obtained are sorted in ascending order, and the first few eigenvalues are taken as the mass spectrum of the pseudo-scalar mesons.
+We have observed that, unlike the other mesons, the ground state of the $\pi$ meson needs a finer discretization to be accurately captured, which is why, for this case, we have chosen $h = 0.02$.

 It is possible to convert the generalized eigenvalue equation in Eq. \ref{eq:generalised_eigenvalue_equation} to a standard eigenvalue equation by decoupling the equations